CIMH-Clinical-Psychology/EEGManyPipelines/README.md

 **Problems**:

-- How to normalize histograms?
+- How to normalize histograms? -> doesn't matter bc within-subject and same sessions
 - What to do with outliers?

 ![](md_assets/2022-03-31-10-21-02-image.png)